Who can enroll in the minor?– Graduate students in psychology.

 Can workshops count instead of an official course?– No. Workshops, although useful and necessary at times, do not offer the same depth and breadth of instruction as a full graduate course.

-Must someone from the Quantitative Minor review committee sit on my milestone committee or be a co-author of my independent prject? –No. They can independently evaluate a project for consistency with the advanced technique criterion.
+Must someone from the Quantitative Minor review committee sit on my milestone committee or be a co-author of my independent project? –No. They can independently evaluate a project for consistency with the advanced technique criterion.

 What counts as an “advanced technique” for the independent project?– Any number of techniques would count.
 As a general heuristic, anything that extends beyond the basic general linear model that you learn about in your intro stats sequence would be game.
 The criterion is not how complicated, difficult, or esoteric the technique is, but rather thoughtful selection and implementation of a technique that is appropriate to the theory being tested and the available data.